pjnalls/pjnalls.github.io/README.md

 # Preston Nalls' Homepage (pjnalls.github.io)

 This is my personal.
-Design inspired by Apple's MacBook Pro promotional web page which can be accessed [here](https://www.apple.com/macbook-pro/).
+Design inspired by Apple's MacBook Pro promotional webpage which can be accessed [here](https://www.apple.com/macbook-pro/).

 ## Technical Description